sawankumar/Google-Drive-Index/README.md

 <p align="center"><img src="images/ss.png"></p>

-Based on panta js, refer to OneIndex's theme nexmoe, magic change beautification.

-App.js is based on yanzai's js beautification, supports features such as multi-disk, search, pagination and call-to-external player, plus DPlayer playback.
+Supports features such as multi-disk, search, pagination and call-to-external player, plus DPlayer playback.

 ### How to Use